stanciuantonio/irwa-search-engine/README.md

-├── myapp                # Contains the main application logic ├── templates            # Contains HTML templates for the Flask application ├── static               # Contains static assets (images, CSS, JavaScript) ├── requirements.txt     # Lists Python package dependencies ├── web_app.py           # Main Flask application
+├── myapp                # Contains the main application logic ├── templates            # Contains HTML templates for the Flask application ├── static               # Contains static assets (images, CSS, JavaScript) ├── data                 # Contains the dataset file (fashion_products_dataset.json) ├── project_progress     # Contains your solutions for Parts 1, 2, and 3 of the project ├── .env                 # Environment variables for configuration (e.g., API keys) ├── .gitignore           # Specifies files and directories to be ignored by Git ├── LICENSE              # License information for the project ├── requirements.txt     # Lists Python package dependencies ├── web_app.py           # Main Flask application
 └── README.md            # Project documentation and usage instructions